 New Hampshire: Freese’s Tavern

-Over the decades it has hosted town meetings and served as a stage stop; it remains one of the oldest businesses of any kind in the country.
+Over the decades, it has hosted town meetings and served as a stage stop.
+It remains one of the oldest businesses of any kind in the country.

 Massachusetts: Warren Tavern

-Located in Charlestown, the Warren Tavern is not only one of the oldest in the state but one of the most historic in the country.
+Located in Charlestown, the Warren Tavern is not only one of the oldest in the state but also one of the most historic in the country.

 According to Warren Tavern’s website, the building was constructed in 1780 and was one of Paul Revere’s favorite pubs.
 It was also where the funeral speech for Washington was delivered, with the famous line “First in war, first in peace and first in the hearts of his countrymen.”